Attacktive/org.vicko.wavetask/README.md

 After installing the package, you just need to add the panel for wavetask

+## Compile from source

+Install the development packages.

+Download the code from GitHub.

+mkdir build

+cd build

+cmake ..

+make

+make install

 ## Features:

 - It inherits all the features of Plasma's task manager